-To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Office 365 account:
+To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Microsoft (Office) 365 account:

 - Create a unique account for backup

 We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / email@example.com).
-This will avoid confusion as this user will be made a member of all Teams and Groups and an admin of all SharePoint Sites being backed up.
+This will avoid confusion as this user will be made a member of all groups and private channels.

 - Assign the Global administrator role

 When creating the new service account, assign it the Global administrator role.
 This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.